ukparliament/weeknotes.data-search/2018/05/index.md

 ### Community

 Dan went along to [Teacamp](https://teacamplondon.com/) and heard about [digital work in health](https://twitter.com/dasbarrett/status/959139568330166273).
-It was a good dose of perspective and made him realise that Parliament isn't really all that hard.
+It provided a good dose of perspective and made him realise that Parliament isn't really all that hard.

 ### Corpcomms